iarsystems/crun-evaluation-guide/README.md

 The workspace will launch with a pre-selected project.
 In the workspace __Overview__ there are tabs for switching from one project to another:

 > __`Overview`__ `Arithmetic` `Bounds-checking` `< >`

->
+> [!TIP]
->:bulb: The arrow buttons scroll to tabs that did not fit into the window width.
+> The arrow buttons scroll to tabs that did not fit into the window width.
 The window can be resized.
 Alternatively, right-click a project in the __Overview__ and choose __Set as active__ from the context menu.

 Below you will find specific instructions for running each of these projects.